I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 There are many great trap exercises that you can do with dumbbells to help you build bigger traps.

-To build bigger, stronger traps, you should add the above-mentioned dumbbell exercises to your upper body training sessions.
+You should add the dumbbell exercises mentioned above to your upper body training sessions to build bigger, stronger traps.

-Shrugs and upright rows can be used to build up the upper traps, and pulling the shoulder blades together can be used to build up the middle and lower traps.
+Shrugs and upright rows can be used to build up the upper traps, and pulling the shoulder blades together can build up the middle and lower traps.

-The quickest way to build big trap muscles is with an intensive workout routine, which typically consists of about 2–3 exercises, including the farmer’s carry and dumbbell shrugs.
+The quickest way to build big trap muscles is with an intensive workout routine, which typically consists of 2โ3 exercises, including the farmer’s carry and dumbbell shrugs.

 Perform the workout twice a week and take at least 3 days of rest between each workout.